awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 SRV record for Kerberos does not exist for IP: dns-ip-address
 ```

 AD Connector needs to obtain the `_ldap._tcp.dns-domain-name` and `_kerberos._tcp.dns-domain-name` SRV records when connecting to your directory\.
-You will get this error if the service cannot obtain these records from the DNS servers that you specified when connecting to your directory\.
-Make sure that your DNS servers contains these SRV records\.
+You get this error if the service cannot obtain these records from the DNS servers that you specified when connecting to your directory\.
+Make sure that your DNS servers contain these SRV records\.
 For more information, see [SRV Resource Records](http://technet.microsoft.com/en-us/library/cc961719.aspx) on Microsoft TechNet\.

 ### My Windows WorkSpace goes to sleep when it's left idle<a name="windows_workspace_sleeps_when_idle"></a>